Customer Service Chatbot: Build vs Buy vs Hire

 2. Always Provide a Human Escape Route

 Every chatbot interaction should include a clear way to reach a human.
 This is not optional.
-Options:
+Here is a clean hand-off in action — the bot recognizes it’s out of its depth and passes the conversation to a person:

 • “Type AGENT to speak with a person”